hoteltonight/HTCoreImage/README.md

 HTCoreImage is a collection of convenience categories for Core Image.
 There are convenience constructors for __every filter__, annotated with NS_AVAILABLE_SINCE() macros so you know what's in iOS 5 vs iOS 6.

-### Example:  Let's increase the contrast on an image and colorize it blue, processing on a background queue:
+#### Example:  Let's increase the contrast on an image and colorize it blue:

 ```objc
     UIImage *sourceUIImage = [UIImage imageNamed:@"asdf"];